linux-integrity/ima-doc/policy-syntax.rst

 * `Policy Syntax Action`_
 * `Policy Syntax Conditions`_

 A rule must have an action.
-An action must have at least one condition and may have more than one.
+A rule must have at least one condition and may have more than one.

 The policy is parsed until the first match for each of the three